 There is usually no scientific evidence from respected research organizations to back up the glowing testimonials.
 There is no quick fix for autism.
 Only work with qualified medical professionals and therapists.

 Getting services can be difficult and time-consuming.
 You need to find out your child’s rights to services and pursue them.
 Local support or advocacy groups can help.
 These groups can be a great source of information on local resources such as camps or autism-friendly professionals such as dentists or hairdressers.

 Support is also available online, but unfortunately, online resources may be full of misinformation or promote pet remedies and dubious “miracle cures.”

-Autism-related associations as well as medical professionals can provide information about what treatments work and which do not.
-The organization Autism Speaks offers a 100-day tool kit to help families navigate the first 100 days after the diagnosis of autism.
+Autism-related associations and medical professionals can provide information about which treatments work and which do not.
+The organization Autism Speaks provides a 100-day tool kit to help families navigate the first 100 days after the diagnosis of autism.

 Hold on to hope

 People with autism can pursue higher education, find employment, and lead full and fulfilling lives.
 Some children do outgrow the autism diagnosis but still struggle with some of the symptoms.
 Medical professionals are actively exploring new therapies and treatments, providing hope for the future.